kodecocodes/i9t/swift-2/swift-2.markdown

 Now, before you write-off `guard` as _just_ an enhancement in expressiveness, take a look at its true power: working with Optionals.

-Side story: In the world of bartending it is very important to sell more beers.
-A bartender sees a beer nearing empty and they locate the owner to offer another.
+Consider the world of bartending: success is measured in the number of beers you sell.
+As a beer nears empty, the bartender tries to locate the owner so they can offer another.
 A harsh reality though, is that beer owners may abandon a half-drank beer (known as a wounded soldier), hence the reason the `owner` property is Optional on `Beer`.

-So how should a bartender behave?
+Here's a good model for a successful bartender:

 ```
 struct Bartender {